 And, if you're looking for the best outdoor infrared sauna, it may also just make more sense to go for a larger one.

 This is also a great choice for athletic families.
 If your children are on sports teams, they may benefit from both the mental and physical perks of regular sauna use.

 Saunas are a great place for anyone to spend quality time with their closest friends.

 This is also a good choice for athletes and those who want to rent their homes out via Airbnb or similar services.

 Larger infrared saunas work the same way as the smaller units do: they just have more heating panels.
-You can also customize the features and materials.
-One person may prefer a hemlock infrared sauna, while another may want cedar.
+You can also customize the heating experience using the available control panels.